OliviaSYS/Chorus-Capsule/README.md

 /generate - generate a poem randomly and embrace the past! 📝

 # 🖥 Technology Used
 ChorusCapsule is coded mainly using Javascript.
 The quotes are stored in a JSON file.
-This discord app uses HTTP API for testing and NodeJS (installed).
+This discord app uses HTTPS API for testing and NodeJS (installed).
 It runs on an Express server and utilizes ngrok for a public endpoint.

+# ⚙ Invite the Discord Bot
+Use this link to try out this discord bot!: [Click Here!](https://discord.com/oauth2/authorize?client_id=1393045982937350256)

+# 🕹 Installation
+To setup this project, follow these instructions: [Discord Developers Instructions]((https://discord.com/developers/docs/quick-start/getting-started)).
+Make sure to use the github link and repository name corresponding to Chorus-Capsule!

 # 🙏 Credits
 Thank you Discord Developer Portal for all of the resources and help!